Māris Verpakovskis: FK Liepāja

 On 23 January 2014, the establishment of the newly founded Latvian Higher League club FK Liepāja was officially announced, and following his return from Greece Verpakovkis took office as the club's president.
 Besides the administrative work he still retains an active player's status.
 During the 2014 season Verpakovskis appeared in nine league matches and scored one goal.
 He left the club in November 2018.

-Riga FC
+FK RFS

-A few days after leaving FK Liepāja, Verpakovskis was hired as director of football at Riga FC.
+A few days after leaving FK Liepāja, Verpakovskis was hired as director of football at FK RFS.
 It was confirmed on 25 November 2018.

 On 31 May 2019, Verpakovskis played a game for FC Caramba Riga, playing 45 minutes and scoring a goal in a 4–0 victory, helping the team to reach the second leg of the Latvian Cup.

 International career

 Verpakovskis made his debut for the Latvia national team on 9 September 1999 in a 2–1 victory over Greece, scoring in that match.
 He rose to international prominence as the highest goalscorer for Latvia in their successful UEFA Euro 2004 qualification campaign, with six goals in ten matches.
 He scored once for Latvia in Euro 2004 and nearly scored what could have been a candidate for goal of the tournament against Germany, dribbling on a weaving run from the halfway line and beating four German players.

 Verpakovskis was Latvia's top scorer in FIFA World Cup 2006 qualification, UEFA Euro 2008 qualification, as well as the FIFA World Cup 2010 qualification.
 In September 2013, Verpakovskis won his 100th cap for the Latvia national team in a 1–0 World Cup qualifying defeat to Greece.
 On 29 May 2014, Verpakovskis played his last international match as Latvia beat Estonia in the semi-finals of the 2014 Baltic Cup.
 He was symbolically substituted by Edgars Gauračs just 13 minutes into the game and honoured by his teammates, national team's staff and supporters.
 After his retirement the national team's manager Marians Pahars referred to Verpakovskis as "a national team legend".
 All in all, internationally Verpakovskis has been capped 104 times for Latvia, scoring 29 goals.
 He is Latvia's all-time best scorer.

 Verpakovskis is regarded as the most popular Latvian footballer having surpassed Marians Pahars as his country's most recognisable player.
 He is the leading all-time top goal scorer for Latvia, with 29 goals (As of 15 January 2015).